wistia/wistia-open-docs/_posts/account-setup.md

 We understand, sometimes it just isn't meant to be.

-If you'd like to Cancel your account you must be logged in as the Account Owner.
+If you'd like to cancel your account you must be logged in as the Account Owner.
-After logging in, navigate to the Account Settings dashboard and choose "Cancel" from the side menu.
+After logging in, navigate to your Account Settings and choose "Cancel" from the side menu.
 We'll ask you to fill out a few questions about your experience, and you're good to go.